Speak with an CDIS licensed insurance agent:

 • Switch to another MA plan.

-• Drop your plan and return to Original Medicare, with the option to add a Medicare Supplement and/or Prescription Drug Plan (PDP).
+• Drop your plan and return to Original Medicare, with option to add a Medicare Supplement and/or Prescription Drug Plan (PDP).

 Annual Enrollment Period (AEP)